 What Diseases are Caused by Flies?

-When flies bite it’s mostly uncomfortable, but the bites pose no serious health risk.
+When flies bite it’s mostly uncomfortable, but most bites pose no serious health risk.
 However, there are species that can transmit diseases to humans and animals.
 In rare instances deer flies can transmit tularemia, a bacterial disease also called deer fly fever, but this mostly affects mammals and birds.
 Horse fly bites can get infected, but they are not known to carry disease in humans.